JakubSzwajka/JakubSzwajka.github.io/_posts/2022-4-7-Ethereum-token.md

 ```
 To initialize project structure run: ``truffle init``

-**You need some ethereum based blockchain on your machine and cli for it.
+**You need some Ethereum based blockchain on your machine and CLI for it.
 It would be nice to test everything locally.**

 ```bash
 npm install -g ganache-cli
 ```

 To run blockchain with ganache: ``ganache-cli``.
-Bum! blockchain running!
+Bum! blockchain is running!

 Extra note:

-I had some problems while migrating my contracts to ganache.
+I had some problems while migrating my contracts to Ganache.
 I couldn't connect with it.
 Running ganache-cli with specified port and host was helpful.
 Consider using ``ganache-cli -h localhost -p 8545``.

-## The token
+## The Token

 Thanks to openzeppelin-solidity, creating token based on ERC20 is just inheriting from ERC20 class.
 Mine will be called BonkToken.
-Don't ask me why :)
+Don't ask me why 😜

 ```solidity
 // SPDX-License-Identifier: MIT